JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

     * This is probably Steam/Steamapps/Wrestling Empire/Wrestling Empire_Data/Managed/Assembly-CSharp.dll
     * A very easy way to get here is to go into Steam, right click Wrestling Empire, hover over manage and click "Browse local files".
       * Then simply go into Wrestling Empire_Data then Managed and it will be the top file if sorted alphabetically.
-    * Backup the file before you do the next step.
-You can just copy and paste the file and it will be named "- Copy"
-      * When restoring this file, just delete the current dll file and remove " - Copy" from the backup filename so it takes the modded one's place
 4. Drag and drop the assembly file onto the console window and press enter.
 You may have to re-focus the window by clicking on it before pressing enter.

 # Updating
-1. Restore the original Assembly-CSharp.dll file.
-If you don't restore the original dll file, this will break the game and the files must be verified (see next bullet point)
-      * If you don't have a backup, go to Steam, right click the game, click Properties, click "Local Files" on the left side, and click "Verify integrity of game files"
+1. Go to Steam, right click the game, click Properties, click "Local Files" on the left side, and click "Verify integrity of game files"
 2. Follow installation instructions above.

 # How to add custom songs